EPCCed/eidf-docs/docs/services/datapublishing/catalogue.md

 * **Unique Identifier**
 * **Licence**: the licence under which you are releasing your data.

-Having created an S3 bucket and provided Metadata for this data set in the EIDF Data Catalogue we consider how you can upload your data to your S3 bucket in the next section.
+Having created an S3 bucket and provided Metadata for this data set in the EIDF Data Catalogue please consult the [S3 tutorial section](../s3/tutorial.md) to get an overview of the commands you will require and some examples.

+!!! note
+     If it is not going to be immediately obvious to a third party as to how your data may be used then please do provide a link to some documentation showing people how to unpack/use your data.
+Not everyone who may want to use your data may be a domain expert in your field.